anoop03sharma/cloudmore-est/README.md

 ------------------------
  - test.addScreenCaptureFromPath(ScreenshotUtils.capturescreen("AddNameOfPngFileHere"+timeStamp+".png")); //For Screenshots
  - test.info("Add message here")
- - Screenshot Location - \screenshot
+ - Screenshot Location - \screenshots
  - ExtentReport Location - \ExtentReports

 Important
 ----------
-Run As > TestNG suite.
+- Run testNg.xml as >> TestNG suite.
+It will run both the API and UI tests.
+- testNg.xml will be located under filder 'suites'
 - Chrome Browser was used as preferred browser for tests while building the solution.
 - Also tested on Edge browser
 - Solution is created on Windows + Eclipse IDE